clearhaus/3DSv2-api-documentation/source/postauth.rst

 /postauth endpoint
 ##################

-The ``/postauth`` is used to fetch the results of a challenge flow.
+The ``/postauth`` endpoint is used to fetch the results of a challenge flow.

 ************
 Request flow